 Breast reduction is a procedure that many women plan for and dream about for years.
-Daniel Laughlin, MD, at Laughlin Plastic Surgery in Annapolis and Easton, Maryland, has helped hundreds of women find relief from heavy breasts through breast reduction surgery.
+Daniel Laughlin, MD, at Laughlin Plastic Surgery in Annapolis, Maryland, has helped hundreds of women find relief from heavy breasts through breast reduction surgery.
 If you’ve been thinking of pursuing this surgical option but aren’t sure where to begin, schedule a consultation online or by phone today to learn more.

 The decision to pursue breast reduction, also called reduction mammoplasty, is a deeply personal one.
 For many women, years of living with large, heavy breasts has taken a toll on their bodies and their self-confidence.
 Breast reduction can be an incredibly freeing experience.